Leadership Attributes and Competencies in Nursing

 • Competencies are commonly organized as leading self, leading others, and leading the organization.

-• High-impact attributes include integrity, accessibility, problem-solving, adaptability, and communication.
+• High-impact attributes include commitment to excellence, commitment to profession, integrity, accessibility, creativity, problem-solving, adaptability, and communication.

 • Leadership quality directly affects team culture, patient safety, and care outcomes.